Inventor of 'Duck' technology wins Saltire Prize medal

 Prof Salter said many of the ideas were now being applied to other renewable energy sources.

-"Our only mistake was doing it too early - but that is better than too late," he added.'Visionary work'
+"Our only mistake was doing it too early - but that is better than too late," he added.

 The annual medal is presented under the auspices of Scotland's £10m Saltire Prize marine energy challenge.